getting started with haxepunk

 Download and unzip my updated version of HaxePunk to a folder of your choice (or clone using git).

-Now, download and unzip my template project to a folder of your choice (it can be the same one as before, but it doesn't matter).
+Now, download and unzip my template project to a folder of your choice.

-In a windows terminal, navigate inside the haxepunk_template folder and run the following command:
+In a terminal, navigate inside the haxepunk_template folder and run the following command:

 haxelib run lime test html5

-You'll also need to install hxcpp by running the following command in a windows terminal:
+You'll also need to install hxcpp by running the following command in a terminal:

 haxelib install hxcpp